 Two years of one foreign language or two years of fine arts, selected from art, music, dance, and theater

 Standardized test scores, grade point average (GPA), and class rank

 The following credentials will be considered:

 ACT or SAT scores - Note: ACT/SAT scores are not required for admission for this academic year.
 UIS will consider ACT or SAT test scores that are posted on an official high school transcript (enclosed with the student’s application) or sent directly to UIS from the testing agency.
 Prior to the start of the semester, student must have official scores sent from the testing center.
 To have official scores reported to UIS from ACT, use UIS’ ACT institution code of 1137; for SAT, the code is 0834.

 Class rank (if applicable)

 UIS requires all applicants to submit official, sealed high school transcripts from every high school attended.
 Official, sealed college transcripts must be submitted for any course work attempted at any college or university.

-Applicants must provide written evidence of their ability to perform at the college level by submitting a personal and academic statement.
+Applicants may be asked to provide written evidence of their ability to perform at the college level by submitting a personal and academic statement.
 This statement should address any circumstances (positive or negative) that may have affected the student’s high school experience, including those experiences that are not apparent from academic records or standardized test scores.
 The personal statement should be viewed as an applicant’s opportunity to speak on his or her own behalf.
 The academic portion should discuss long term goals, intended major, or academic areas of interest.
 Generally, the statement should be approximately 500 to 750 words and should reflect the student’s best work – structure, accuracy, and overall quality will be considered.